HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 ###Values Statement

-We, the Portola Middle School Library staff, intend to uphold the mission and vision statement with certain values in mind:
+We, the P------ Middle School Library staff, intend to uphold the mission and vision statement with certain values in mind:

 1. We respect and value all students’ voices.
 We consider their needs,